nebgnahz/blog/README.md

-I am currently a PhD student at Berkeley, researching distributed systems.
+<s>I am currently a PhD student at Berkeley, researching distributed systems.</s>

+I am currently a SWE at Google.
+These blogs are about my personal stuffs.

 I don't write a lot (though have tons of [tsukkomi](https://www.benzhang.name/moods/)).
 Previous unsuccessful attempts include WordPress, Jekyll, Hugo and Medium...